VladoBaca/BNRewiringRobustness/README.md

 # BNRewiringRobustness
-R package for computing quantitative discrete bifurcation and rewiring robustness of Boolean networks
+R package for computing quantitative discrete bifurcation and rewiring robustness of Boolean networks.

 Installation: